An Expert Guide to How to Choose and Use Trekking Poles

 Trekking poles can be immensely helpful in negotiating obstacles.
 They can be used to vault over small streams and creeks, provide much-needed stability while finding footing walking across the river, be planted on both sides of a log while walking across, and help you dance right around the puddles on the trail.
 They can also be used to assess the stability of objects before stepping on them, or for seeing how deep a moving body of water is before attempting to cross it.

 With a little practice, anyone can have their hiking experience improved through the use of trekking poles.
 From elderly hikers looking to take things easy on their joints to ultra-marathon runners sprinting down slopes with reckless abandon, there is a use for anyone looking for extra support and stability.
-If you want to know more about trekking poles feel free to reach out to my expert profile, I would be happy to answer any additional questions that this article doesn't answer or suggest the perfect trekking poles to get you out on your next hike.
-Happy trails
+If you want to know more about trekking poles, reach out to Camping & Hiking expert here on Curated.
+We would be happy to answer any additional questions that this article doesn't cover or suggest the perfect trekking poles to get you out on your next hike.
+Happy trails!